Lyberta/Singularity/Final Solution to the Jewish Question.md

 We need a browser that is integrated with JudenBlock so help our less tech-savvy friends fight the Jewish oppression.
 So we'll have to fork [Mozilla Firefox](https://en.wikipedia.org/wiki/Firefox).

+## SSearch

+Our own search engine similar to Google.
+Default search engine in AryanFox.
+Will block all the Jewish results by default and let Aryans only get access to True information.

 ### Messenger plugins

 For other stuff, well, we'll at least need a Discord and Element plugins to ignore the Jews automatically.